mekhi-woods/HiloCATsSN1991bg/README.md

 # Mass Step of Type-1a Supernova 1991bg
-This repository works to analyze and calculate the mass step function of Supernovae Type Ia using forced photometry data from the ATLAS and ZTF surveys.
+This repository works to analyze and calculate the mass step function of Supernovae Type Ia using forced photometry data from the ATLAS and ZTF sky surveys.
 This project is a segment of the collaboration 'Hilo Cosmology And Transients (CATs)', an initiative operative from the University of Hawaii.

 __NOTE: This repository is currently under construction__